hoshuhoshu/eco_01/README.md

 In this milestone we learned how to implement the Edit Feature for the My Products Page, including designing an edit form with pre-filled product details, handling form submissions, and making API requests to update the backend database.

 The Key features of the form are - Name of product , its description , price , etc... and also a file upload feature to upload the pictures of the product.

+## Milestone 14: Project Overview -
+In this milestone we learned how to implement the Delete feature for my_products Page.